 The NRC's enforcement process has the following basic steps.

 - a.
-First, violations must be identified. - b.
-Next, the NRC must assess the severity or significance of the violation. - c.
-Finally, the NRC must disposition the violation.
+First, a violations must beis identified. - b.
+Next, the NRC must assess\determines the severity or significance of the a violation. - c.
+Finally, the NRC must dispositions the violation.